This post may contain affiliate links, please see our policy for details.

 There isn’t a whole lot of space but it’s just enough….just.

 She gave it 2 thumb’s up and said she had more than enough room.
 She still had to use our main bath to take a shower but that was it.

 I’ve been waiting 3 years to use this beautiful door.
 I’m so glad that I was able to use it here.

-I found this door on it’s way to the curb when the hubs and I were taking a walk in our Illinois neighborhood.
+I found this door on it’s way to the curb when Roger and I were taking a walk in our Illinois neighborhood.
 To say I was excited is an understatement, I may have even squealed.

 I’m happy to say that we got it home safely.
-It even made the trip to North Carolina, where it’s been waiting for it’s reincarnation.
+It even made the trip to North Carolina, where it’s been waiting for its reincarnation.

 I really wanted to use a door that had a window in it so you didn’t feel like you were in a small, dark box when the door was closed.

-I thought it would be ok because this space is in a bedroom so it’s a little more private, and there’s no traffic walking by while you’re using it.
+I thought it would be ok since this space is in a bedroom so it’s a little more private.
+Plus there’s no traffic walking by while you’re using it.

 I think the door with a glass window was definitely the right call.
 I’m loving the way it turned out.

-All the work we put into our new small powder room, and the closet, was well worth it.
+All the work we put into our new tiny powder room, and the bedroom closet, was well worth it.